p-chung/kintensity/manuscript/manuscript.md

 So what accounts for the non-uniform relationship between KDR and TADR across different national contexts?
 The answer, in brief, is national differences in the historical trajectory of fertility and mortality rates.

+-Declining mortality rates will tend to increase both TADR and KDR over time by increasing the number of surviving adolescents (younger generation kin) and post-retirement individuals (older generation kin) relative to those in their working-ages.

+-In contrast, declining fertility rates will tend to decrease both TADR and KDR

+-The difference is that while TADR is sensitive to only the

 -x: TFR
 -y: TADR